-- The awards are open to commercial and trial applications of OnGo; however, applicants will be asked to classify the status as part of the submission.
+- The awards are open to both commercial and trial depolyments of OnGo; however, applicants will be asked to classify the status as part of the submission.

-- The submission will be judged on the written entry and NOT on the supporting documents or video materials.
+- Supporting documents and videos are allowed, however the submission will be judged on the written entry and NOT on the supporting materials.

-- A winning entry must include the following components:
+- A winning entry should aim to include the following components:

-- Talks about the deployment (commercial or trial) and highlights all the benefits that OnGo brings to the table
+- Define clear use cases and outline the deployment (commercial or trial) highlighting the benefits that OnGo brings to that particular use case

-- Highlights new applications, technical or related to the business model
+- Highlight new applications, either technical or related to the business model

 2020 OnGo Award Judges